Ambitama01/todolist-v1/README.md

-Sure!
-Here's an example of a README file for a to-do list application made using EJS:

 # To-Do List Application

 This is a simple web application that allows you to create and manage your to-do list.